rcuevaspantoja/personal-cornekeyboard-layout/README.md

 # Personal QMK CorneKeyboard Layout

  This is my personal QMK config file and keymap oriented to developers in Mac OS.
-I included a PDF version of the layout useful for having a printed referece.
-At the end of this document you can find the same PDF on images as a reference aswell.
+I included a PDF version of the layout, useful for having a printed referece.

 ## Required Knowledge